nnikolov3/chatMe/README.md

   - **get_helper:** Factory function to instantiate `ProcessingHelper` with initialized resources.

+### Document Input and Processing

+- **Current Support:** The system currently only consumes PDF files.
+- **PDF Input:** PDFs should be placed in the `files_to_process` directory for processing.
+After processing, the images created during the OCR step are deleted to clean up.

 ### How It Works

-- **PDF Processing:** Combines OCR and direct text extraction to get comprehensive document content for RAG.
+- **PDF Processing:** Combines OCR (first converting PDFs to images, then processing) with direct text extraction to get comprehensive document content for RAG.
 - **Vector Embedding:** Text is encoded into vectors to be searchable and retrievable, key for RAG.
 - **Querying and Chatting:** Uses RAG to provide context-aware responses based on document content.